gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * Information about the build script for a project is now available via the `GradleProject` tooling model.
-* A new `GradleBuild` model provides basic information about a Gradle build without requiring the entire build to be configured, making it a more efficient alternative to the more complete `GradleProject` model.
+* A new `GradleBuild` model provides basic information about a Gradle build without requiring the entire build to be configured, making it a more efficient alternative to the `GradleProject` model.
-* Batch operations can be performed in a single request.
+* Batch operations can be performed in a single request using the new `BuildAction` interface.
 This means much faster tooling integrations.

 ### Early preparations for Gradle 2.0

-We've started some initial preparations for a Gradle 2.0 release early next year.
-At this stage, we're cleaning up the API and marking a number of features as deprecated, for removal in Gradle 2.0.
+This release sees the start of initial preparations for a Gradle 2.0 release early next year.
+At this stage, this means some cleanup of API and deprecating some old features, for removal in Gradle 2.0.
 You'll find more details below.

-Removing unwanted features allows us to reduce the complexity of Gradle, and this means fewer bugs, more features and faster builds for you.
+Removing unwanted features allows the implementation of Gradle to be simplified, and this means fewer bugs, more features and faster builds for you.

 Please be aware that we'll be following our usual feature lifecycle for removing features.
 Almost every deprecated feature has a non-deprecated replacement and this is documented in the deprecation descriptions below.
 However, some deprecated features do not have a replacement.
 If you find a feature that